centau/vide/docs/tut/crash-course/2-creation.md

 Instances are created using `create()`.

-`create()` returns a constructor for a class which then takes a table of properties to assign when creating a new instance for that class.

-Luau allows us to omit parentheses `()` when calling functions with string or table literals which is recommended to use for brevity.
+Parentheses `()` can be omitted when calling functions with string or table literals which is recommended for brevity.

 ```lua
 local create = vide.create